szymonmichalski/starid-1/docs/index.md

 *30.4.2017*

-cnn2 convnet using runtime images from libstarid now working. this is a much cleaner implementation than cnn1, and not just because image file handling is not needed.
+cnn2 convnet using runtime images from libstarid is working. code is much cleaner than cnn1, and not just because of libstarid.

 *27.4.2017*